OTC Ingredient Pilot Studies

 Unlike other IRBs, Advarra offers a truly single IRB review and delivers white-glove service to our clients.
 We also guarantee an outstanding, streamlined process from submission to final documentation.

 Typically, Advarra can perform a full board review of a new protocol and informed consent for a multisite trial within 4 business days.
-Expedited review of a new minimal risk protocol and informed consent can be completed within 2 business days or even less depending on the urgency of your need.
+An expedited review of a new minimal-risk protocol & informed consent can be completed within a couple of business days or even less depending on the urgency of your need.
 Advarra also provides rush review services to help you meet demanding timelines.
 As your partner, Advarra is committed to getting your trial started on time and helping you reach critical study milestones quickly.

 Pilot Studies and Preliminary Efficacy for Topical Drugs